RealAdmx/Website-of-Infamousrp/README.md

 ## Links:
 - [Website Demo](
-https://web.infamous-network.tk/ _blank ) (Note: The server is no longer active.)
+https://web.infamous-network.tk/) (Note: The server is no longer active.)

 ## Installation:
 1. Clone the repository.